Gorilla Forest Camp

 | Read Reviews | Write a Review

-Gorilla Forest Camp is nestled deep inside Bwindi Impenetrable National Park in southwest Uganda, the realm of about half the world’s remaining mountain gorillas who live within this landscape of jungle-covered volcanoes, valleys, waterfalls, lakes and dramatic mountain ranges.
+Gorilla Forest Camp is nestled on a private concession within Bwindi Impenetrable National Park in southwest Uganda, the realm of about half the world’s remaining mountain gorillas who live within this landscape of jungle-covered volcanoes, valleys, waterfalls, lakes and dramatic mountain ranges.
 This camp is the ideal base for a gorilla tracking adventure, offering surprising luxury and sophistication in such a remote setting.

 Our Expert Says